-To make the kindergarten transition smoother, ease your child into her new schedule a few weeks before school starts.
+To make the kindergarten transition smoother, ease your child into his new schedule a few weeks before school starts.
 Start going to bed and waking up according to school hours.
-If she’s still napping but won’t get naptime at school, drop the nap and shift bedtime earlier.
+If he's still napping but won’t get naptime at school, drop the nap and shift bedtime earlier.

 A good night’s sleep is essential for being able to learn and focus.
 According to the American Academy of Sleep Medicine, a 5-year-old needs 10 to 13 hours of sleep a night, while a 6-year-old should get 9 to 12 hours.
 Stand firm on a bedtime to make sure your child is getting enough quality sleep.